silphid/jen/README.md

 ## Special placeholders

 Because the PROJECT variable is typically used pervasively throughout templates in the form of `{{.PROJECT}}` and `{{.PROJECT | upper}}`, we have introduced the special placeholders `projekt` and `PROJEKT`, which can be used anywhere in file/dir names and templates without any adornments.

 For example, the text "MY PROJEKT FILE.TXT" is equivalent to "MY {{.PROJECT | upper}} FILE.TXT".

 Currently, those two placeholders are hardcoded and are the only ones supported, but we plan to add support for defining your own in the template spec.

 This feature was inspired by the way we were previously creating new projects by duplicating an existing project and doing a search-and-replace for the project name in different case variants.
 That strategy was very simple and effective, as long as the project name was a very distinct string that did not appear in any other undesired contexts, hence our choice of `projekt` as something that you are (hopefully!) very unlikely to encounter in your project for any other reason than those placeholders!

+# Tips

+## Associating an existing project with a template

+To associate a template with an existing project that was not initially generated by jen, without doing any scaffolding, you just have to invoke the `jen do prompt` command in the root of the existing project.
+This assumes your templates follow the recommended convention of having the standard `create` and `prompt` steps, where the `create` step first calls `prompt` and then does the template rendering.
+In that case, calling the `prompt` step alone in a non-jen-initialized project will first ask you to select the template to associate the project with, and then will prompt you for variable values and save them to the `jen.yaml` file.
+From that point, your project is initialized and associated with a template.
+You just need to commit the `jen.yaml` file into git.

-## Wishlist
+# Wishlist

 - Add config to specify templates sub-dir within git repo.
 - Add `confirm` step (similar to `if`, but `confirm` property contains message to display and `then` the steps to execute).